BodenmillerGroup/steinbock/docs/cli/measurement.md

 ## CellProfiler (legacy)

 !!! danger "Legacy operation"
-    The output of this operation will not be actively supported by future downstream analysis workflows.
+    The output of this operation is not actively supported by downstream processing steps.

 ### Pipeline preparation